Dean: Sueann Ambron

 - the student must have completed (a) all required lower-division course work and (b) at least 21 semester hours of the business core courses

 Graduate students must be admitted to the Business School, be in good standing with at least a 3.0 GPA and have completed 15 semester hours of graduate work at the Denver Campus.

 Interested students should contact the Experiential Learning Center (303-556-6656) for further details about the program.

 General Academic Policies

-Academic policies that apply to all students on the UC Denver Downtown Campus are described in “Registration and Records ” and University Policies .
+Academic policies that apply to all students at CU Denver are described on the Office of the Registrar website and in the University Policies section of the catalog.
 The policies outlined on the following pages are relevant for both undergraduate and graduate students in the Business School.
 Individual policies appropriate only to undergraduate or graduate students are described under separate headings.
 Each student is responsible for knowing and complying with the academic policies and regulations established for the school.
 The school cannot assume responsibility for problems resulting from a student’s failure to follow the policies stated in this catalog.
-Similarly, students are responsible for all deadlines, rules and regulations stated in the online schedule planner.
+Similarly, students are responsible for all deadlines, rules and regulations stated on the student portal.

 Admission to Business Classes

 Enrollment in business classes is limited to students who have been admitted to business degree programs and to other students as described in the separate undergraduate and graduate policy sections.
 The course registration criteria are designed to meet a number of objectives:

 - to assure access to business courses for students seeking a business degree

 - to serve students in other colleges who have business-related education objectives or requirements